Joe Biden, Bill Gates, Apple, Kanye West, and Other Major Twitter Accounts Hijacked to Promote Bitcoin Scam

-At least a dozen Twitter accounts of some of the most wealthy and influential people and companies in the world were hacked Wednesday to promote a suspected cryptocurrency scam.
+At least a dozen Twitter accounts of some of the most wealthy and influential people and companies in the world were hacked Wednesday in an unprecedented attack on the platform designed to promote a suspected cryptocurrency scam.
 The culprits, as yet, are unknown.

-Joe Biden, Bill Gates, Barack Obama, Apple, Uber, Kanye West, Elon Musk, Jeff Bezos, Wiz Khalifa and others saw their accounts tell hundreds of millions of followers to send Bitcoin money to a certain wallet address if they wanted to see their money doubled in a giveaway of up to $10 million.
+Joe Biden, Bill Gates, Barack Obama, Apple, Uber, Kanye West, Elon Musk, Jeff Bezos, Wiz Khalifa and even Kim Kardashian West saw their accounts tell hundreds of millions of followers to send Bitcoin money to a certain wallet address if they wanted to see their money doubled in a giveaway of up to $10 million.

 People sent more than $90,000 to the account listed within an hour of the fraudulent tweets going up, according to The Verge.
 A Twitter spokesperson told The Daily Beast that the company was investigating the issue but did not yet have a statement.